maxmurdoch/flock/src/pages/insurance/commercial.md

         give us a call, we’re here to help.
       title: Claim simply
     - text: >-
         Chat to our friendly customer support team in the app.
-We respond in 2 minutes or less!
+We typically respond in 2 minutes or less!
       title: Instant support
   title: 'Why do commercial pilots fly with Flock? '
 flightSchool: